 What will the health check cover?

-It’s a 20-30 minute session where patients will be given straightforward health tests such as measurements of weight, height and blood pressure.
-They will also be asked questions about their family’s medical history and their own medical history and lifestyle.
+It’s a 20-30 minute session where you will be given straightforward health tests such as measurements of weight, height and blood pressure.
+You will also be asked questions about your family’s medical history and your own medical history and lifestyle.